 Pay special attention to times of extreme stress, big life changes, and/or emotional challenges.
 Needs tend to be exposed during these times.

 When going through this exercise, be specific about what was going on, how you felt, and why.
 And then identify common patterns and themes.
 These commonalities should lead you to needs.

 Please note that needs can change depending on circumstances.
 I recommend you identify the signs that mean a need isn’t getting met (and watch out for them), and to also check-in with yourself occasionally to observe whether any new needs have been exposed.

-If you have trouble identifying your needs of understanding how to get them met, get help.
-There are plenty of coaches that can help you identify and get your needs met (such as through Inside-Out Success Coaching).
+If you have trouble identifying your needs of understanding how to get them met, get help from a trained coach.
+There are plenty of coaches that can help you identify and get your needs met.

 Redefine Success On Your Terms

 One of the most important keys for how to achieve work life balance relates to how you define success for yourself.